 4.1.
 To the extent of any conflict between General Support and Support Level 1, Support Level 1 shall take priority.

 4.2.
-Number of tickets : Licensee has access to 10 tickets.
+Number of tickets : the Licensee can issue up to 10 tickets.

 4.3.
-Support’s team will respond to tickets submitted by the Licensee within the following time frames:
+The Support team will respond to tickets submitted by the Licensee within the following time frames:

 • Within 48 hours for issues classified as Urgent priority.

-• Within 5 working days for issues classified as Standard priority.
+• Within 5 business days for issues classified as Standard priority.

 5. Support Level 2 – Extended